Larry Speakes: Presidential spokesman

 Speakes's comments on the HIV/AIDS epidemic in the 1980s have been criticized.
 During press briefings over the course of several years, reporter Lester Kinsolving asked Speakes what response, if any, the administration had to the developing crisis.
 On most of these occasions, Speakes and the White House press corps responded with homophobic jokes, laughter, and disinterest, responses that have been pointed to as symbols of the Reagan administration's slow response to the epidemic.

-Personal life
+Personal life and death

 Speakes was married to the former Laura Christine Crawford (born 1945), whom he met in high school.
-The two later divorced and had three children.
+The two had three children and later divorced.

-Death

 Speakes died in Cleveland, Mississippi, on January 10, 2014, at the age of 74, of Alzheimer's disease.
 His body was interred a few hours after his death at North Cleveland Cemetery.